thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 The `Procfile` tells Heroku which command to invoke to start the process.
 Since `Cargo` puts the executable at `target/release/our-app-name` we have to set this up accordingly.

-After we created and commited both files to our repository we deploy our site again with `git push heroku master`.
+After we created and committed both files to our repository we deploy our site again with `git push heroku master`.
 The deployment should run just fine so let's check the live site.

 ![Heroku Application Error](/assets/heroku_application_error.png)